Utah Administrative Code

 (5) Bather load must be limited if necessary to insure the safety of bathers and pool water quality as required in Section R392-302-27.

-(6) A sign must be posted in the immediate vicinity of the pool stating the location of the nearest telephone and emergency telephone numbers which shall include:
+(6) A sign that meets the requirements of a "2 Inch Safety Sign" in R392-302-39(1), (2) and (3)(b) must be posted in the immediate vicinity of the pool stating the location of the nearest telephone and emergency telephone numbers which shall include 911 or other local emergency numbers.

 (1) Access to the pool must be prohibited when the facility is not open for use.